Personal and family responsibility leave

 Termination of employment

-An employer may not terminate the employment or lay off an employee for requesting or while on personal and family responsibility leave.
+An employer may not terminate the employment or lay off an employee while on personal and family responsibility leave.
 Any leave days not used by an employee do not have to be paid out by the employer if employment terminates.

 An employee who feels they have been improperly terminated can file an Employment Standards Complaint.